ersmax/Programming_Projects_Cpp/4_programming_set_4/4.12_Three_Way_Duel/README.md

 ## 1. Two-person duel when Charlie is gone

+Since the three-way-duel will end inevitably to two-people duel, it is convenient to compute the probability of winning of one contestant in a two-duel match.

 | Situation | Who fires first | Aaron’s win probability |
 |------------|----------------|--------------------------|
 | A vs B | **Aaron** fires first | P₍AB₎ᵃ = (1/3) / [1 − (2/3)·(1/2)] = 1/2 |
 | A vs B | **Bob** fires first   | P₍AB₎ᵇ = (1 − pᵦ)·P₍AB₎ᵃ = (1/2)·(1/2) = 1/4 |
 | A vs C | **Aaron** fires first | P₍AC₎ = pₐ = 1/3 |

+- For Aaron, the probability of winning against Bob P₍AB₎ᵃ can be interpreted in this way:
+  1/3 of the time he will shoot and kill Bob immediately.
+  2/3 of the time he will miss, and then Bob will miss the shot half of the time, returning to the initial situation (Aaron shooting first), which is P₍AB₎ᵃ.
+  In other words, P₍AB₎ᵃ = (1/3) + (2/3)·(1/2)·P₍AB₎ᵃ, which is the same of the first row above.
+- Similarly, when Bob shoots first, Aaron can only win if Bob misses (pᵦ = 1/2), and then Aaron wins the duel shooting first (P₍AB₎ᵃ).
+  In other words, P₍AB₎ᵇ = (1-pᵦ)·P₍AB₎ᵃ, as above
+- If Aaron faces Charlie, he can only win if he hits him immediately (pₐ = 1/3), because after the first miss, Charlie will kill him right away.
+  P₍AC₎ = pₐ · (1-0) = 1/3.
+- If Charlie shoots first at Aaron, Aaron will lose anytime.

 ---